igrishaev/pg-bin/README.md

 `clojure.java.io/input-stream` function.

 Binary files produced by Postgres don't know their structure.
 Unfortunately, there is no information about types, only data.
-One should help the library to traverse a binary dump by specifying a vector of types.
+One should help the library traverse a binary dump by specifying a vector of types.
 The `FIELDS` variable declares the structure of the file.
 See below what types are supported.